TommiKorhonen/VBank/README.md

+# !NOTE!
+* Refreshing doesn't work in signIn page, since I am using client side rendering with react router dom.
+* Will get github error 404 if you refresh in signIn page.

 # What I learned
 * More UseEffect
 * I think I got the styling on point this time.
 Clean and smooth and responsive.